This post may contain affiliate links.

 Nutrition

 This post was originally published on March 19th, 2019.
-It was updated on July 30th, 2025 to add additional tips and step-by-step videos.
+It was updated on September 2nd, 2025 to improve the recipe method and ingredients, and add step-by-step videos.

 Another amazing recipe, we bake these muffins every week!